ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 Finally, you can specify the docker image within which you want to run each application in the `container` field of an application's runtime environment specification.
 The `container` field has three fields:
 - `image`: (Required) The image to run your application in.
 - `worker_path`: The absolute path to `default_worker.py` inside the container.
 This is necessary if the Ray installation directory is different than that of the host (where raylet is running).
-For instance, if you are running on bare metal, and using a standard Ray docker image as the base image for your application's, then the Ray installation directory on host will likely differ from that of the container.
-Note that if you are using a standard Ray docker image as the base image, then `default_worker.py` will always be found at `/home/ray/anaconda3/lib/{python-version}/site-packages/ray/_private/workers/default_worker.py`.
+For instance, if you are running on bare metal, and using a standard Ray docker image as the base image for your application image, then the Ray installation directory on host will likely differ from that of the container.
+Note that if you are using a standard Ray docker image as the base image, then `default_worker.py` will always be found at `/home/ray/anaconda3/lib/{python-version}/site-packages/ray/_private/workers/default_worker.py`
 - `run_options`: Additional options to pass to the `podman run` command used to start a Serve deployment replica in a container.
 See [podman run documentation](https://docs.podman.io/en/latest/markdown/podman-run.1.html) for a list of all options.
+If you are familiar with `docker run`, most options will work the same way.

-The following Serve config will run the `whisper` app with the image `your-image-1`, and the `resnet` app with the image `your-image-2`.
+The following Serve config will run the `whisper` app with the image `IMG1`, and the `resnet` app with the image `IMG2`.
 Concretely, this means that all deployment replicas in the applications will start and run in containers with the respective images.

 ```yaml
 applications: